 A New "Air Gateway For America"

-We spent nine months collaborating on a design with LaGuardia Gateway Partners in response to a public private partnership competition.
-We are providing structural design, façade engineering, construction engineering and protective design services to partners HOK / Parsons Brinckerhoff Joint Venture and Skanska / Walsh Construction Joint Venture for the new terminal, including the headhouse, a central hall, the central heating and refrigeration plant, and the bridge connecting the garage to the terminal.
+We are providing structural design, façade engineering, construction engineering, blast protection and hostile vehicle mitigation design to partners HOK / Parsons Brinckerhoff Joint Venture and Skanska / Walsh Construction Joint Venture for the new terminal, including the headhouse, a central hall, the central heating and refrigeration plant, and the bridge connecting the garage to the terminal.

 We have raised the bar for the airport experience, not just at LaGuardia but for the entire US airport system.

 - The existing Terminal B has been replaced by a larger terminal, which includes a new arrival, departure, concession, security check-in and amenity spaces.

 - The project will also enlarge the airplane taxiway to accommodate larger aircraft for increased passenger capacity.

 - Since the terminal lies within a floodplain, our design incorporates protection from floods, flood uplift and flood-borne debris.